Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Functional Encryption with Copy-Protected Functional Keys

 \section{Public-Key Functional Encryption with Copy-Protected Functional Keys}

 In this section, we formally define functional encryption with copy-protected functional keys.
 Then, we give a construction based on coset states and prove it secure.

-We note that Kitagawa and Nishimaki \cite{KN22} define a simpler model of functional encryption with copy-protected functional keys and give a secure construction in this model.
+We note that Kitagawa and Nishimaki \cite{KN22} define a simpler model of functional encryption with copy-protected functional keys and give a secure construction with respect to their model.
 In their model, the adversary can query for any number of functional keys, but only one can be in copy-protected mode.
-In turn, the adversary only outputs two freeloaders.
-Further, the freeloader adversaries are not allowed to query for more keys after getting their challenge ciphertexts.
+In turn, the adversary only outputs two freeloaders (i.e., only $1 \to 2$ copy-protection is considered).
+Further, the freeloader adversaries are not allowed to query for more keys after getting their challenge ciphertexts; that is, the adversaries are not fully adaptive.